Annual subscription

 Example of an annual subscription

-An online store offers a curated skincare box as a monthly subscription at $25/month and an annual subscription at $240/year (20% discount).
+An online store offers a curated skincare box as a monthly subscription at $25 per month, or an annual subscription at $240 per year, which works out to $20 per month, a 20% saving.

 Driftcharge Tip